-Within the pool of qualified applications from new (non-currently attending) families, priority is given to children of previously enrolled families, as well as to achieving a balanced age, gender, and race/ethnic mix among children enrolled in the Lab School.
-Remaining openings are filled by random drawing from the pool of applications received November 1 through March 1.
+Within the pool of applications from new (non-currently attending) families, enrollment priority is given to children of previously enrolled families, as well as to achieving a balanced age, gender, and race/ethnic mix among enrolled children.
+Remaining openings are filled by random drawing from the pool of applications received November 1 through February 28.
+Applications not selected during the initial enrollment period will be included in a random drawing for wait list positions.
+Wait listed applications will remain active throughout the school year, and parents/guardians will be contacted if a space becomes available.
 All final placement decisions are made by the school staff and are contingent upon the adjustment of the child.
-Parents of children selected will be notified by March 31.
-A $150 enrollment fee per family is due when the placement is offered.
-This yearly fee is nonrefundable.
-Our programs are currently full for the 2017-2018 school year.
-However, we are still accepting applications in anticipation of future openings.
-Applications will be placed on the wait list in the order they are received.

 Classroom Placement Policy and Procedures

 We believe that the placement of individual children in classes is an essential component of creating a positive learning environment for all children.
 With this in mind, the staff meets at the end of the summer, before school begins, to discuss the best placement for each child.
 The variables that are considered when placing a child in a particular class include child and group characteristics, and family needs and preferences.